GennadyMV/tmc-snapshot-api/README.md

 ## Build

-Install dependencies and build the project with `mvn package`.
+Build the project with `mvn package`.